-Have a hankering for sweet-tart cherry pie , but find yourself intimidated by the process of making pie crust from scratch?
+Have a hankering for pumpkin pie , but find yourself intimidated by the process of making crust from scratch?
 Look no further!
 Not only do we have a near-foolproof pie crust recipe to share, but we've broken the procedure down into a few simple steps sure to elucidate the process for visual learners.
 So stop fretting (it's easy, we swear!) and start baking.

 Measure Out the Dry Ingredients